Frederick Douglass Commons Policies

 When in the mediation room please:

-- Remove your shoes and place them in the cubbies inside the room
+- Remove your shoes and place them in the cubbies outside the room, or put the booties provided over your shoes

 - Silence all cell phones and electronic devices